Pick your new house wine from these two boxed reds that come in at less than $9 a bottle

 Like its sister wine, the Independent Tempranillo, this spicy garnacha is a super value.
 It features more red fruit flavors of raspberry and currant.
 It tastes like it has a bit more alcohol, though both wines are labeled at the same amount.
 ABV: 14.2 percent.

 Imported by Artisans & Vines; distributed in the District and Maryland by Artisans & Vines, in Virginia by LK Wine Tours & Sales: Available in the District at Rodman’s.
-Available in Maryland at Absolutely Wine or Spirits in Columbia; Bethesda Co-Op in Cabin John; Bradley Food & Beverage in Bethesda; Dawson’s Market in Rockville; Downtown Crown Wine and Beer and Finewine.com in Gaithersburg; Fulton Wine & Spirits in Fulton; Girl & the Vine in Takoma Park; Greenbelt Co-Op in Greenbelt; Snider’s Super Foods in Silver Spring; Town Center Market in Riverdale Park.
+Available in Maryland at Absolutely Wine or Spirits in Columbia, Bethesda Co-Op in Cabin John, Bradley Food & Beverage in Bethesda, Dawson’s Market in Rockville, Downtown Crown Wine and Beer and Finewine.com in Gaithersburg, Fulton Wine & Spirits in Fulton, Girl & the Vine in Takoma Park, Greenbelt Co-Op in Greenbelt, Snider’s Super Foods in Silver Spring, Town Center Market in Riverdale Park.
 Available in Virginia at Murphy Beverage in Winchester.

 GREAT VALUE